If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 Use Art Activities

 The final art project in our Natural Resources package looks at understanding the natural resources of a particular area, region, country, province or state.
 Students complete several activities to learn about and appreciate different natural resources.
+Find Natural Resources Lessons and Activities in our TpT Store ($USD) or BN Shop ($CAN).

 Have students create comic strips to retell the events of history.
 This is a great alternative to timelines can be tricky for students.

 We also look at geography and think about ways we can incorporate drawing into our social studies class.
 This is exactly what we accomplished with our Geography and Landscapes Art Lessons.
 These lessons are designed for elementary generalists who teach art in their own classrooms.
+Find them in our TpT Store ($USD) or BN Shop ($CAN).

 Project Based Learning=High Engagement

-If you’ve never done any project based learning, then we recommend reading our post The Reasons for Project Based Learning.
+If you’ve never done any project-based learning, then we recommend reading our post The Reasons for Project-Based Learning.

 Then we portage.